 Early diagnosis is the key to beating breast cancer.
 Regular mammograms, monthly self-exams, and yearly exams by a clinical professional are the best protection against this disease.

-In our community, you have a choice where to schedule your digital mammogram— Caring for Women in Laconia; Lakes Region General Hospital or Franklin Regional Hospital.
-You don’t need to be a Caring for Women patient to schedule a mammogram at either practice.
+In our community, you have a choice where to schedule your digital mammogram— Caring for Women in Laconia; Lakes Region General Hospital, Franklin Regional Hospital or Interlakes Medical Center.

 A screening mammogram is an x-ray of the breast used to detect breast changes in women who have not signs or symptoms of breast cancer.
 It usually involves two images of each breast.
 With a mammogram, it is possible to detect microcalcifications (tiny deposits of calcium in the breast, which sometimes are a clue to the presence of breast cancer) or a tumor that cannot be felt.